csc-training/high-level-gpu-programming/exercises/sycl/04-matrix-matrix-mul/Readme.md

 A more detailed explanation can be found in this [video](https://youtu.be/vyfVDyk7EH0?si=s49ntuUaE2-A37AG) and [CUDA User's Guide](https://docs.nvidia.com/deeplearning/performance/dl-performance-matrix-multiplication/index.html).
 You can check the performance of the code against the `mkl` library on Intel DevCloud, or against CUDA or HIP libraries on Mahti and LUMI.

 **Note** In many problems the performance dependens on the size of the work group!
-So for each version of the code different values of `M` need to be tested.
+So for each version of the code different values of `M` need to be tested !
 On GPUs the size of the work groups is limited to 1024 so the maximum size for M is 32!